ElementsProject/lightning/doc/lightning-txprepare.7.md

 *utxos* specifies the utxos to be used to fund the transaction, as an array of "txid:vout".
 These must be drawn from the node's available UTXO set.

+*txtype* is a string and specifies what the use of this transaction is.
+It can be "withdrawal", "funding" or "unknown".
+If no value is provided the default of "unknown" is used.

 RETURN VALUE
 ------------